hartwigmedical/hmftools/sage/README.md

   - 2 nearby phased frameshift variants can lead to an inframe (and potentially activating) INDEL; and
   - 2 phased synonymous SNVs in the same codon could potentially cause a nonsense or missense effect together.

-Two variants are considered phased if their read contexts are identical after adjusting for their relative position.
+Two variants are considered phased if their read context cores and any intervening bases are identical after adjusting for their relative position.
 This is demonstrated in the example below where two SNVs share an identical sequence of bases.

 <pre>